 Your skin’s best friends might be born in Japan.
-In the recent years, Matcha has been the most trending Japanese ingredient in both beauty and food in the U.S. Cultivated and consumed for centuries in Japan, this antioxidant-rich ingredient has been recognized as a super-ingredient for healthy and beautiful skin.
-Like the Matcha, Japan is full of nature’s treasures that work wonders for your skin.
+In recent years, matcha has been the most trending Japanese ingredient in both beauty and food in the U.S. Cultivated and consumed for centuries in Japan, this antioxidant-rich ingredient has been recognized as a super-ingredient for healthy and beautiful skin.
+Like matcha, Japan is full of nature’s treasures that work wonders for your skin.

-The ceramide-rich Aomori apples, the moisture-retaining Kombu Seaweed, the plumping Sake Kasu, the brightening Yuzu… the list continues!
+The ceramide-rich Aomori apples, the moisture-retaining kombu seaweed, the plumping sakekasu, the brightening yuzu… the list goes on.
 These natural ingredients have been trusted and beloved for centuries.

 3. Created with meticulous research and technology

-Avoid friction to your skin throughout the skincare routine!
+Avoid friction to your skin throughout your skincare routine!

 Before we start the J-Beauty skincare routine, there’s one thing very important to remember.
 You must avoid friction to your skin at all times!
-All the rubbing, scrubbing and even harsh massaging that goes into your skincare routine leads to inflammation, which can accelerate skin aging - cause fine lines, wrinkles dark spots, redness and sagging.
-Throughout the J-Beauty skincare routine the focus is on reducing as much friction as possible.
-So remember this as the fundamental concept of the J-Beauty skincare routine and you’re on the right foot for skincare success!
+All the rubbing, scrubbing and even harsh massaging that goes into your skincare routine leads to inflammation, which can accelerate skin aging such as causing fine lines, wrinkles dark spots, redness and sagging.
+Throughout the J-Beauty skincare routine, the focus is on reducing as much friction as possible.
+So remember this as the fundamental concept of the J-Beauty skincare routine and you’re on the right track for skincare success!